mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.8.3.0: Changed personalisations download process to reduce bandwidth use

 Version 4.8.2.9: Fixed a serious regression in multi-class race position tracking

 Version 4.8.2.8: Added more variety to race finish messages; make default R3E pit macro pause a while before closing menu; warn when an opponent car is exiting the pits; a few other minor bits and bobs